 Depending on your patients, and your practice needs, you might be able to offer limited office hours during the busiest employee vacation times (likely those days between Christmas and the New Year).
 Maybe your office will only be open in the mornings on the busiest days to help accommodate for your staff.
 Another option is offering over time pay or higher wages during those most requested time off days to incentivize your staff from taking those days off.

 Keeping Motivation Up

 As we said before, the holidays can often be a time of stress, and it could be affecting the work in your practice.
 November and December is a great time to go the extra mile for making your employees feel appreciated and motivated so that the new year gets off to a good start.

-There are tons of ideas out there for keeping up motitvation in your practice.
-Bring in friday lunches for the team during the month of December, or schedule an end of year dinner for the whole team outside of work and celebrate the successes you had in your practice.
+There are tons of ideas out there for keeping up motivation in your practice.
+You could bring in Friday lunches for the team in December or schedule an end of year dinner outside of work to celebrate the successes you had this year.

 If volunteering and the community is important to you and your team, schedule a day off for everyone to volunteer in the community.
 Not only will this keep up staff morale, but it's also a great way to give back and gain more recognition for your practice in the community.

 Holiday gifts and bonuses are also a great staff motivator.
 Each practice is going to be able to do something different for their staff in terms of gifts and bonuses, and no one knows your staff better than you.
 You can reward your staff with paycheck bonuses, gifts, or even extra paid time off.
 Whatever you choose to do for your staff, it doesn't have to break the bank in order to be appreciated or memorable.